pablodecm/paper-inferno/paper/paper.md

 summary statistic $\boldsymbol{s}(D)$ will yield the same inference about the parameters $\boldsymbol{\omega}$ as the full set of observations $D$.
-When nuisance parameters have to be accounted in the inference procedure, alternate notions of sufficiency are commonly use such as partial or marginal sufficiency [@basu2011partial;@sprott1975marginal].
+When nuisance parameters have to be accounted in the inference procedure, alternate notions of sufficiency are commonly used such as partial or marginal sufficiency [@basu2011partial;@sprott1975marginal].
 Nonetheless, for the problems
-of relevance in this work, the probability density is not explicit so the general task of finding a sufficient summary statistic cannot be tackled directly.
+of relevance in this work, the probability density is not available in closed form so the general task of finding a sufficient summary statistic cannot be tackled directly.
 Hence, alternative methods to build summary statistics have to be followed.